-The black dial reveals large hour indices situated at the3,6 and 9 markers.
-Keeping loyal to the name, they have a legible minute scale for navigational time readings, after all it is an Air-King!
-Another nice touch is the consideration of using the same lettering of the name from the 1950s.
+The black dial reveals large hour indices situated at the 3, 6 and 9 markers.
+Keeping loyal to the name, they have a concise minute scale for navigational time readings, after all it is an Air-King!
+Another nice touch is the consideration and homage to the typeface used from the 1950s.
 Rolex lovers will also enjoy the well-placed use of the Rolex signature colour, green, on the dial.
 It appears on both the name Rolex, and the sweep second hand.
 Again, it is understated.

 Of course, if you were expecting a date aperture to be introduced, you will notice the absence of one here.
 The dial is unspoiled and maintains the clean aesthetic look.
 The dial is simply perfect as it is and gives true homage to Rolex and their aviation history.
 With a beautiful outer appearance you can guarantee that the inside of the Air-King is very high quality too.
 Like every Rolex timepiece it certainly is.
 When one looks at the Air-King movement below, technically it ticks a lot of boxes.

 Mechanical self-winding with a magnetic shield to protect the movement.

 Officially certified Chronometer (COSC)+2/-2 seconds a day after casing.

 Next we can read how Rolex explain all about the origin of the phrase:

 “Superlative Chronometer Officially Certified”